 Magic Mushroom Information

-Psilocybin is a hallucinogen that occurs naturally in certain species of mushrooms.
-Hallucinogens alter a person’s perceptions such as seeing, hearing, or feeling things that are not really there.
-It may be sold on the street as dried whole mushrooms or as brown powdered material.
-The active component is sometimes made in illegal labs and sold on the street as a white powder or tablets, or capsules.
+Psilocybin and psilocin are hallucinogens that occur naturally in certain species of mushrooms.
+Hallucinogens alter a person’s perception of seeing, hearing or feeling things that are not really there.
+It may be sold on the street as dried whole mushrooms or brown powder.
+The active component is sometimes made in illegal labs and sold as a white powder, tablets, drops, or capsules.

-The mushrooms are often eaten raw or cooked.
+The mushrooms are often eaten raw, depending on the type of mushroom.
+Some can make you feel sick.
 They may be steeped in hot water to make a mushroom “tea” or mixed with fruit juice to make “fungus delight.”
-Less often they may be sniffed, snorted, or injected
+Less often, they may be sniffed, snorted, or injected

 Also Known As:

-magic, magic mushrooms, mushrooms, shrooms, mushies, fungus, fungus delight
+magic, magic mushrooms, philosopher’s stones, mushrooms, shrooms, mushies, fungus, fungus delight

 How do Magic Mushrooms Affect the Body?

-After taking mushrooms, the psilocybin is absorbed into the bloodstream.
-The speed with which it reaches the brain varies depending on how it is taken.
+After taking shrooms, the psilocybin is absorbed into the bloodstream.
+The speed with which it has its effect varies depending on how it is taken.
 The effects of psilocybin are generally felt within a few minutes of drinking the tea or 30 minutes after eating mushrooms.
 They last for about three to six hours.
 Some people may experience hallucinations for up to four days.

 Will Psilocybin Always Produce the Same Effects?